ni/datastore-labview/CONTRIBUTING.md

 # Getting Started

-To make changes or additions to these examples follow these steps:
+To make changes or additions to the examples in this repo, follow these steps:
 - Install the oldest supported version of LabVIEW that is supported by NI Measurement Data Services.
 Right now, that is LabVIEW 2024.
 All LabVIEW project and VI changes should be made in this version.
 - Install the latest released version of NI Measurement Data Services if possible.
 If you need features